 Ski-in ski-out dining

-Two Sticks is a fast-paced dining outlet in the heart of Niseko Village, offering a new menu selection this season.
+Two Sticks is a fast-paced dining outlet in the heart of Niseko Village.
 It serves up much-loved Asian and Japanese classics.
 The strategic location – right on the village run – means skis can be snapped off at the door for lunch during mountain adventures or après-ski.
 In the evenings, dress up for dinner and drinks and take advantage of the seamless access provided by the new gondolas at Niseko Village.
 Inspired by cutting-edge bars but with a rustic Hokkaido twist, Two Sticks is the perfect place for skiers to socialise, eat, drink and party.

 Visit niseko-village.com/en/ for more information.